vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

  neighbor search with other Vespa query operators.
 The guide also covers diverse, efficient candidate retrievers which can be used as candidate retrievers in a multi-phase ranking funnel.

- The guide uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset to illustrate Vespa query performance.
+ The guide uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset for illustration.
  Latency numbers mentioned in the guide are obtained from running this guide on a MacBook Pro x86.
  See also the the generic [Vespa performance - a practical guide](practical-search-performance-guide.html).